precice/tutorials/partitioned-heat-conduction/README.md

 Output is written into the folders `fenicsx/out`, `fenics/out` and `nutils`.

 For FEniCSx you can visualize the content with paraview by opening the `*.xdmf` files.
-The files `Dirichlet.xdmf` and `Neumann.xdmf` correspond to the numerical solution of the Dirichlet, respectively Neumann, problem.
+The files `Dirichlet.xdmf` and `Neumann.xdmf` correspond to the numerical solution of the Dirichlet, respectively Neumann, problem, while the files with the prefix `ref` correspond to the analytical reference solution.

 For FEniCS you can visualize the content with paraview by opening the `*.pvd` files.
 The files `Dirichlet.pvd` and `Neumann.pvd` correspond to the numerical solution of the Dirichlet, respectively Neumann, problem, while the files with the prefix `ref` correspond to the analytical reference solution, the files with `error` show the error and the files with `ranks` the ranks of the solvers (if executed in parallel).